portdev0/supabase-mcp/README.md

 A Model Context Protocol (MCP) server that provides tools for interacting with a Supabase database.
 This server enables AI assistants to perform database operations through a standardized interface.

-NOTE: This Supabase MCP server was created as a demonstration of my AI IDE coding workflow.
-It is still a work in progress which I will expand on in future videos on [my channel](https://youtube.com/@ColeMedin).

 ## Features

 - **Read Table Rows**: Query data from Supabase tables with optional filtering, pagination, and column selection